sunfounder/thales_kit/docs/source/doorbell_arduino.rst

 Doorbell
 ================

 A buzzer is a great tool in your experiments whenever you want to make some sounds.
-In this lesson, we will learn how to drive a passive buzzer to build a simple doorbell.
+In this project, we will learn how to drive a passive buzzer to build a simple doorbell.

 Two types of buzzers are included in the kit.
 We need to use passive buzzer.
 Turn them around, the one with exposed PCB is we want.